Monthly Archives: September 2010

 Coakley and McKenna to debate, Baker rolls into town

-Posted by Jeremy Shulkin Over the past couple weeks Attorney General Martha Coakley has been campaigning like her job depended on it, now she’ll have to debate like it too.
-Write-in-turned-ballot-Republican James McKenna has announced that he and Coakley will … Continue reading
+Over the past couple weeks Attorney General Martha Coakley has been campaigning like her job depended on it, now she’ll have to debate like it too.
+Write-in-turned-ballot-Republican James McKenna has announced that he and Coakley will face off on NECN this Thursday night, from 6:00 to 8:00.

 5 Comments